White wine & seafood bliss

 Pazo de Señorans is also a boutique producer of orujo, a Galician spirit made from grape skins and seeds similar to Italian grappa.
 Seeing the traditional pot stills that are still used here is like stepping back in time.
 Both the unflavored orujo and the herb-infused Aguardiente de Hierbas are among the best in the region and worth trying.
 Pazo de Señorans is one of the best Albariño producers and a stunning place to discover the aging potential of Galicia’s favorite white grape.

-Paxo Baion Winery Visit
+Pazo Baion Winery Visit

-Dinner at D’Berto
+Lunch at D’Berto

 On a nondescript street in the Galician town of O Grove lies one of the greatest seafood restaurants in Spain.
 The outside of D’Berto hints at the pleasures that await with a tank showcasing stunning examples of crabs, lobsters, and other delicacies from the rías of the Galician coast.
 This family restaurant has specialized in serving up the largest and rarest pieces of seafood and fish from the region.
 Everything is seasonal and based on what is available in the market.
 The best bet is to let Berto, one half of the brother and sister team behind the restaurant, guide you on your journey.
 Expect to feast on everything from clams and oysters to lobsters and baked fish.
 You’ll also find a great wine cellar at D’Berto, focused on elite and small producers from Galicia and other wines from Spain and the wider world that pair well with the clean, fresh seafood.
 This is a good place to try sparkling Albariño.